-Baking soda is an alkaline substance that can reduce the acidity in your pool.
+Baking soda is a common alkaline substance that can reduce the acidity in your pool.
 Keep reading to learn how baking soda affects your pool’s chemistry and how you can use it.

-Is Baking Soda Really a Good Option for Cleaning Your Pool?
+Is Baking Soda a Good Option for Cleaning Your Pool?

-While baking soda can clean counters, drains, and even teeth, it will not do much to clean your pool water.
+While baking soda can be used to clean counters, drains, and even teeth, it is not practical to use it to clean your pool water.
 A baking soda scrub can brighten furniture, tiles, steps, and grout around your pool, but it cannot replace chlorine or other chemicals that make the water clean.

-However, baking soda can stabilize the pH levels in your pool.
+However, baking soda can be used to stabilize the pH levels in your pool.

 What Does Baking Soda Do to Your Pool Water Chemistry?

 The ideal pH for a pool is 7.4 in the summer and 7.8 in the winter.
 Higher pH levels are alkaline, meaning the water is a base, while a lower pH level indicates acidic water, with 7.0 being neutral.
-The recommended pH shows slight alkalinity.

-However, high alkalinity levels can create scaling buildup.
+High alkalinity levels can create some issues in your pool.
 Since baking soda attempts to bring the pool water to an 8.3 pH, too much of the substance may lead to pool scaling.
-You would need to add muriatic acid to lower the pH levels to 7.8 or less.
+You would need to add muriatic acid to lower the pH and alkalinity levels to 7.8 or less.
 You can also use baking soda to counteract it if there is too much muriatic acid in your pool.
 You can read my complete research on what muriatic acid does for your pool to see a step-by-step guide on using this chemical.

 Pros and Cons of Using Baking Soda in Your Pool

 Baking soda can correct many common problems in your pool.
-Make sure you contemplate the advantages and disadvantages of using this product before buying ten boxes.
+In this section, I list some pros and cons of using this substance.

 - Baking soda can reduce corrosion in your pool